Osteoarthritis (OA): Causes, Symptoms, and Treatment

 Which Joints are Usually Affected?

-The joints that are most likely to be damaged by osteoarthritis include:
+The weight-bearing joints are most likely to be damaged by osteoarthritis include:

 One of the most common types is the osteoarthritis of knee.
 This joint bears most of your body weight.